Another Chinese city goes into lockdown amid new COVID-19 threat | Health

 Shijiazhuang, Hebei's capital, has been hardest hit in the latest surge in infections and has already placed its 11 million people under lockdown.
 The province has shut off certain sections of highways and is ordering vehicles registered to Shijiazhuang to turn back.
 Gaocheng district in Shijiazhuang is gathering more than 20,000 people living in 12 remote villages into centralised quarantine as part of the city's COVID-19 control, state media China News Service reported late Monday.

-Underscoring the risk of the spread, the city of Changchun - the capital of northeastern Jilin province - reported seven new asymptomatic patients on Jan.
+The city of Changchun - the capital of neighbouring Jilin province - reported seven new asymptomatic patients on Jan.
 11, four of whom had travelled from Wangkui recently.
 Residential compounds that these patients lived in were put into lockdown, preventing people and vehicles from leaving the premises.

 Authorities in Wuhan, where COVID-19 first emerged in late 2019, on Monday launched contact tracing work after two infected people from Hebei visited the city.
 Across China, the number of new asymptomatic cases rose to 81 from 76 a day earlier.